-(Gifts and Travel Reimbursements)
+(Gifts and Travel Reimbursements) Nominees do not complete this Part.

 ADDITIONAL CHECKLISTS FOR ATTORNEYS

 The following is a non-exhaustive list of additional items that nominees who are attorneys (or are married to attorneys) often need to include in their public financial disclosure reports.